 In addition, land use change led to the removal of forests and other green areas, eliminating these natural sinks and exacerbating the problems caused by increased emissions.

-The large scale combustion of fossil fuels with no corresponding sink to balance these emissions has continued and worsened to this day, leading to global atmospheric CO2 concentrations of 407 ppm in May 2015 at Mauna Loa: that is a 40% increase on pre-industrial times.
+The large scale combustion of fossil fuels with no corresponding sink to balance these emissions has continued and worsened to this day, leading to global atmospheric CO2 concentrations of 412.89 ppm in December 2020 at Mauna Loa: a huge increase from the pre-industrial levels of below 280 ppm.

 This human influence has led to a dramatic shift in the natural carbon cycle, whereby emissions to the atmosphere cannot be effectively balanced through the existing sinks.
 This is primarily due to ongoing deforestation and other land use issues.

 Around 10 Gigatonnes (2.2 ppm) of carbon, as carbon dioxide, are added to the atmosphere each year.
 Action on climate change is required immediately to both reduce emissions from fossil fuels and to increase natural sinks such as forests to redress the balance and stabilise the carbon cycle.

 Upload to this page